 The –times is important to ensure that file modification dates are kept unchanged.
 Please note the different path pattern for the SpamAssassin-formatted files.

-You can specify the IP addresses from which transfer is allowed in the “Subscription” tab of the Self Service.
+The IP addresses from which transfer are to be allowed are specified in the “Subscription” tab of the Self Service.
 It takes a couple of minutes until IP addresses have been propagated to all of the rsync mirror servers.
 IP addresses are activated if a valid, paid subscription (or a free trial subscription) is found.

 Reputation and trust is built over time.
 That is the main reason why the data at dnswl.org changes rather slowly (especially when compared to DNS blacklists).
 It is therefor usually sufficient to run rsync once an hour.
 We ask you not to run your downloads at the full hour, but at a random minute within an hour.